letstalkmandeep/Ola_Analysis_Project/README.md

-# Ola_Analysis_Project
+# 📌 Ola Analysis Project Overview

-Worked on a dummy data set of Ola Company and generated insights and strong visuals using Power BI and SQL.
+This project analyzes Ola ride-booking data for the month of July to understand booking trends, ride performance, cancellations, customer behavior, payment methods, and overall booking value.
+I first used SQL to explore the data and answer key business questions, and then built an interactive Power BI dashboard to present the findings.
+The project also highlights the major problems identified from the analysis and provides practical recommendations based on the insights.